What we do

 Article 36 is a specialist non-profit organisation, focused on reducing harm from weapons.

-A small and effective team of advocacy and policy experts based in the UK, we work in coalitions for new international legal and policy agreements.
+A small and effective team of advocacy and policy experts based primarily in the UK, we work in coalitions for new international legal and policy agreements.
 We bring our expertise and creativity to briefings, negotiations and strategically convened discussions.

 We work together with civil society partners and governments to develop new policies and legal standards that prevent civilian harm from existing and emerging weapons technologies.